hsvirina/hsvirina/README.md

 ## Hi there 👋 I'm Hanna, glad to see you on my profile!

-I'm a driven Full Stack Developer with a solid foundation in both front-end and back-end technologies.
-I hold a Master's Degree in Economic Cybernetics.
+I'm a Full Stack Developer with a strong foundation in both front-end and back-end technologies.
+I hold a Master’s degree in Economic Cybernetics.
-From a young age, I loved building various models and solving puzzles, which naturally sparked my interest in software development.
-Now, I find joy in 'playing' with code and tackling complex problems, much like assembling intricate models.
 I am dedicated to creating reliable and secure digital solutions and eager to expand my knowledge, including exploring the fundamentals of cybersecurity and continuously learning new technologies in IT.

 #### My Tech Stack: